matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ## Introduction

-On Ethereum, there are two types of accounts: externally owned accounts and smart contracts.
-The former are the only ones that can initiate a transaction, while the latter ones are the only ones that can implement arbitrary logic.
-For some use-cases it creates a lot of friction: smart contract wallets, privacy protocols, etc. All of them require L1 relayers, i.e. someone with an EOA to help with faciliating the transactions from the smart contract wallet.
+On Ethereum, there are two types of accounts: externally owned accounts (EOAs) and smart contracts.
+The former are the only ones that can initiate a transaction, while the latter are the only ones that can implement arbitrary logic.
+For some use-cases it creates a lot of friction: smart contract wallets, privacy protocols, etc. All of them require L1 relayers, i.e. someone with an EOA to help with facilitating the transactions from the smart contract wallet.

-zkSync 2.0 comes with the support of the accounts that can initiate transactions, like an EOA, but can also have arbitrary logic implemented in them, like a smart contract.
-This feature is called account abstraction and it is aimed to resolve the issues described above.
+Accounts in zkSync 2.0 can initiate transactions, like an EOA, but can also have arbitrary logic implemented in them, like a smart contract.
+This feature is called "account abstraction" and it is aimed to resolve the issues described above.

 ::: warning Unstable feature

-This is the first release of the account abstraction on zkSync 2.0.
+This is the first release of account abstraction (AA) on zkSync 2.0.
 We are very happy to hear your feedback!
 Please note, that **breaking changes to the API/interfaces required for the AA should be anticipated.**

 We are also one of the first EVM-compatible chains to adopt AA, so this testnet will be also used to see how "classical" projects from EVM chains can coexist with the account abstraction feature.